Removing Flicker

 The same is visible with lots of car tail lights.
 I find this extraordinary annoying.
 So if anyone of you has a chance to fix this: read on and learn how.

-One Response to Removing Flicker
+3 Responses to Removing Flicker

 1. Joghurt says: